• Skip to primary navigation

 Instructions

 1. Cut the fat into the flour mixture.
-Using a dough cutter or two butter knives, cut butter and lard into flour mixture until it resembles coarse pea-sized crumbles. *see main post for food processor pie crust method
+Using a dough cutter or two butter knives, cut the cold butter and lard into the flour mixture until it resembles coarse pea-sized crumbles. *see main post for food processor pie crust method

 2. Add the cold water.
-Add cold water 1 tablespoon (15g) at a time, stirring with a fork until the mixture leaves bowl sides.
-Test by squeezing - if the dough holds together, it's ready.
-If it's crumbly, add more water until it just holds, avoiding a wet or sticky texture.
+Add cold water 1 tablespoon (15g) at a time, stirring with a fork until the mixture leaves the sides of the bowl.
+Test it by squeezing - if the dough holds together, it's ready.
+If it's crumbly, add more water until it just holds together, avoiding a wet or sticky texture.

 4. Roll out the dough & get it into the pie plate.
 Work quickly with one chilled dough disc at a time.
 Roll it out onto a floured surface to ¼-inch thickness.
-Roll the finished dough onto pin to transfer it and unroll it into pie plate.
-Press it down into sides, trim the dough to a 1-inch overhang, create decorative edge securing to plate.
+Roll the finished dough onto the rolling pin to transfer it to the pie plate.
+Press it down into the sides, trim the dough to a 1-inch overhang, create a decorative edge being sure to secure it to the sides of the pie plate.

 5. Chill the dough-lined pie plate.
-Refrigerate while rolling second crust.
-Use as recipe directs and, Enjoy!
+Refrigerate while rolling out your second crust.
+Use it as your pie crust calls for, Enjoy!

 Notes